Harman2003/knee-osteoarthritis-detection/README.md

 # Knee Osteoarthritis Analysis with X-ray Images using Deep Convolutional Neural Networks

-This code repository is the final project of the Complex Data Mining course at Unicamp (MDC013).

-## Knee Osteoarthritis

 [Knee osteoarthritis](https://en.wikipedia.org/wiki/Knee_arthritis) is a pathology that occurs due to wear on the cartilage that protects the bones in this region from friction and impacts.